Ensembl/ensembl-variation/tools/linkage_disequilibrium/README.md

 ```
 <a name="ld_calculations"></a>
 ### LD calculations
-The script supports three different types of caclulations.
+The script supports three different types of calculations.
 #### Center
-Compute all pairwise LD values for a given variant and all variants that are not further away from the given variant than the selected window size which centers around the input variant.
+Compute all pairwise LD values for a given variant with all variants within a window of the specified size, centered on the input variant.
 #### Pairwise
 Compute all pairwise LD values for a list of variants.
 #### Region